 On the contrary, the implementation of astrological market trading rules and strategies inspired by astrological data associations will quickly spoil the rule set and the behavior of market participants so these algorithms are not really suited for stock market predictions unless a very small number of participants are aware of such predictive algorithms and are keeping these algorithm secrets (which can only work for so long before the cat is out of the bag and everybody else starts using these).

 This kind of technology is traditionally divided into a three steps process:

 The first step is called the Sauron data analysis.

-Once new policies are introduced within a system then new rules and behaviours are at play within the substrata so the data collected into the future will no longer show the typical SD variations and astrological correlations highlighted during the Sauron study.
+Once new policies are introduced within a system then new rules and behaviors are at play within the substrata so the data collected into the future will no longer show the typical SD variations and astrological correlations highlighted during the Sauron study.